 The first residential program in the United States to fully integrate Multidimensional Family Therapy (MDFT) into its frame work of services, CJR's BIRP is designed to engage boys and their families in support services during the four month treatment period so youth may return to their homes and communities as quickly as possible.
 Conducted on CJR's 150 - acre Litchfield campus, this residential program focuses on identifying and developing inherent strengths within the family and improving relationships of all members.

-Located at CJR’s Waterbury Program on Prospect Street, the CARE Community Residential Program is a short-term residential program for girls, ages 12-17, provided in partnership with CSSD.
-This residential program provides up to 45 days of respite care, case management, clinical assessment and family mediation.
-The CARE program serves up to eight girls at any given time and focuses on crisis intervention, assessment and family mediation.
+Located at CJR’s Waterbury Program on Prospect Street, the PARC Program is a short-term residential program for girls, ages 12-17, provided in partnership with the JBCSSD.
+This residential program provides two weeks of respite care, case management, clinical assessment and family mediation.
+The PARC program serves up to eight girls at any given time and focuses on crisis intervention, assessment and family mediation.
+Eligible girls are on probation or non-judicial supervision, or at significant risk in the community as determined and assessed by a juvenile probation officer.

 The Connecticut Junior Republic operates a group home in Winchester for boys referred by the Connecticut Department of Children and Families (DCF).
 See below for more information about this group home.